techidaily/site-article-helps/source/_posts/in-2024-unlocking-access-royalty-free-clip-art-tips.md

 ![download photo clip art on pixels](https://images.wondershare.com/filmora/article-images/2022/09/royalty-free-clip-art-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Pixels is more like Unsplash, just that it features more photos.
 Owned by Canva, Pixels is powered by a generous photographing community that ensures you can find any phto for your project.
 The website distributes more than 3 million stock videos and photos for commercial and educational use.
 By the way, Pixels started with around 800 pictures in 2014.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RAnyQ0uj9Yg?si=Es4_ulcdM_-LuDcq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: Alternative Ways to Get Royalty Free Clip Art